jtslater2/old_fashioned/README.md

 # OLD_FASHIONED

 We are a Data Analytics team that wanted to figure out what the best streaming service is currently the best.
-To do this, we broke it down by several different categories.
-We looked at variety of genres, how much content, what was popular with each age group and stock trends.
-Our hypothesis was that since netflix was the oldest, it would come out first in these categories.
-In this repository, there are several scripts with these categories broken down to see how we came to our conclusion.

-## Overview
-**Data Analysis on**<br/><br />

 ## Project Team / Organization